StryderUK/BluetoothHID/README.md

 # BluetoothHID (w/ DualShock 4 Bluetooth Example)

+**WARNING: This project is in early stages of development, and may not work as intended**

-A library to enable Bluetooth HID on the ESP32 with the aeduino-esp32 core (2.0.0-alpha1).
+Bluetooth his is a library to enable Bluetooth HID on the ESP32 with the aeduino-esp32 core (2.0.0-alpha1).

 The example provided shows how to use it with a DualShock 4 and will change the LED with the left and right analogue sticks, as well as changing the rumble with LT+RT

 If this is popular enough I will include the DualShock class within the main library as well as potentially add support for the DualShock 5

-***NOTE: This library has only been tested with the DualShock 4 as this is the only HID device I have***
+***NOTE: This library has only been tested with the DualShock 4 as this is the only bluetooth HID device I have spare***

 ## Table of Contents